 The Clean Blue Alliance is currently active on islands in Greece and the Maldives and is in discussion with Indonesia.

 “Clean Blue Alliance is an exciting collaborative solution-led approach that engages top down and bottom up, combining research, policy, innovation and community action.
 The Municipality of Paros are proud partners on a journey with Common Seas to eliminate plastic waste from source to sea.”
-Markos Kovaios
+Markos Koveos

 Mayor of Paros Island